CumulusNetworks/docs/content/cumulus-linux-510/Quick-Start-Guide/_index.md

 Cumulus Linux is on the switch by default.
 To upgrade to a different Cumulus Linux release or reinstall Cumulus Linux, refer to {{<link url="Installation-Management" text="Installation Management">}}.
 To show the current Cumulus Linux release on the switch, run the NVUE `nv show system` command.

 When starting Cumulus Linux for the first time, the management port makes a DHCPv4 request.
-To determine the IP address of the switch, you can cross reference the MAC address of the switch with your DHCP server.
-The MAC address is typically located on the side of the switch or on the <!-- vale off -->box<!-- vale on --> in which the unit ships.
+To determine the IP address of the switch, you can cross reference the serial number of the switch with your DHCP server.
+The DHCP request from the switch includes the serial number in the client identifier (option 61).

 To get started:
 - Log in to Cumulus Linux on the switch and change the default credentials.